I love early season skiing. LOVE it.

 But there’s more to early season skiing than simply jumping ship at a murky and frenetic time of year.
-Maybe I should have been a druid: but there’s something profoundly satisfying about embracing a new season right at its start, and taking the best of what it has to offer.
+Maybe I should have been a druid: because there’s something profoundly satisfying about marching in step with the season, and embracing winter right at its start.
 It’s like getting in that first surfing trip to Cornwall in early June.
 It just feels right.

-There are other benefits.
-Lower prices for a start: in the two or three weeks before Christmas tour operators are virtually giving holidays away, because however good the snow is, hardly anyone has the time to ski it (see this deals round-up from 2013 for an idea of how cheap early season skiing can be).
-The lucky few who do get out are pretty fired up, too: the atmosphere is fresh, giddy and adventurous as a result.
+Don’t forget that prices are low at this time of year too.
+Even when the snow’s good, tour operators are virtually giving holidays away in the run-up to Christmas, because so few people have time to ski, (see this deals round-up from 2013 for an idea of how cheap early season skiing can be).
+Not surprisingly, the lucky few who do get out are pretty fired up, and the atmosphere is fresh, giddy and adventurous.

-Of course there are drawbacks – the most important being the uncertainty of the snow cover in the lower resorts.
-But that’s okay: because to save you the worry of working out where to go, I’ve picked out nine of the best resorts for early season skiing – six for November, and four for the first three weeks of December.
+So here, then is my pick of nine of the best resorts for early season skiing – five for November, and four for the first three weeks of December.
 Now all you have to do is keep your eyes on our snow reports, and our snow forecasts, and get ready to pounce if conditions look promising.

 2. Hintertux, Austria: steep on-piste skiing…